Jtrahan88/Python/01. Basic Syntax, Conditional Statements and Loops/README.md

  > * **Outputs:** City + Pet that shows their band name.

 # 02. Project: Tip Calculator [Solution](https://github.com/Jtrahan88/Python-Fundamentals/blob/main/01.%20Basic%20Syntax%2C%20Conditional%20Statements%20and%20Loops/2_Project_Tip_Calculator.py)
-#### Goal: Figure out the bill for eatch person if split evenly by all.
+#### Goal: Figure out the bill for each person if split evenly by all.
 #### Learning Objectives:
  * Operators
  * Variables.
  * User input.
- * Formating/Rounding
+ * Formatting/Rounding

 #### Take in user input for:
  * Total bill price
  * Percent of tip wanted to give
- * How many people at teh table spliting teh bill
+ * How many people at the table splitting the bill
  > * **Outputs:** Total cost per person.